-Volume 2 Level 3 documents: Local Work instructions and associated documents
+Volume 3 Local Work instructions and associated documents

-MSMS level 3 is port specific and owned by Group Port Control (GPCC).
-Volume 3 consists of Local Work Instructions (LWIs) that are linked to and support the requirements of the individual port SOPs.
-LWIs will also reference the relevant linked SOPs such that stakeholders are aware of any changes to the SOP and LWI.
+Volume 3 consists of Local Work Instructions (LWIs) that are linked to and support the requirements of the individual port SOPs and set out operating instructions for VTS/LPS. .

 Applicable National and Local Legislation